Publishing Plugins

 Pin against ttsc

 The plugin protocol is stable across patch releases.
 Minor releases may add new optional flags (--quiet, future additions) which existing plugins accept-and-ignore via filterHostArgs.
-Major releases (0.x β 0.(x+1)) may change --plugins-json shape, exit-code conventions, or LoadProgramOptions fields.
-Pin the minor range you tested against:
+Major releases (0.x → 0.(x+1)) may change --plugins-json shape, exit-code conventions, or LoadProgramOptions fields.
+Pin the minor range you tested against, whatever it is when you publish (the example below uses 0.18.x):

 "peerDependencies": {